bencorrado/bluez-bencorrado/docs/reference/pairing/outbound.md

 [bluetooth]#
 ```

-The *[NEW] Controller* line displays the information about your Bluetooth chip.
+The "[NEW] Controller" line displays the information about your Bluetooth chip.
-The *[NEW] Device* line displays the information about already known devices such
+The "[NEW] Device" line displays the information about already known devices such
 as previously paired ones.
 Note that there might be multiple or no lines
-starting with [NEW] Device, as it depends on what has been happening before.
+starting with [NEW] Device, as it depends on what happened prior.
 The
 last line is the *bluetoothctl* prompt.

 Since the pairing procedure will involve authentication by PIN, it is required